Senator S. Elizabeth Lockman (D)

 Raised in Wilmington’s Cool Spring neighborhood, Lockman graduated from Alexis I. du Pont High School.
 She later earned a bachelor’s degree from New York University and a master’s degree in urban affairs and public policy from the University of Delaware.

 Lockman entered community service in 2004 through Public Allies Delaware, where she served as program manager for Serviam Media’s Hearts & Minds Film Initiative.
 When her daughter enrolled in kindergarten at Highlands Elementary School, Lockman joined the Parent Teacher Association and served as the group’s president from 2010-2013.

 From there, she was appointed to the Wilmington Education Advisory Committee by then Gov. Jack Markell and later served as vice chair of the Wilmington Education Improvement Commission, while also working as director of the Parent Advisory Council on Education (PACE) initiative at the Christiana Cultural Arts Center.

-Since taking office, Sen. Lockman has continued the fight for public education reforms that will improve educational equity and outcomes for all students, particularly those in Wilmington and northern New Castle County.
-She also has lent her support to several criminal justice reform efforts.
+Sen. Lockman has continued the fight for public education reforms that will improve educational equity and outcomes for all students, particularly those in Wilmington and northern New Castle County.
+She also led several criminal justice reform efforts.

-She lives in Wilmington with her daughter Sophie.
+She lives in Wilmington with her husband John.